cubehouse/themeparks/README.md

 # Advanced Use (Disney World / California APIs only)

+If you want to access these API calls, you must specify "WDWRequests: true" in the options when creating your DisneyAPI object (this is new in v2.0.0 onwards).

+    var DisneyAPI = new (require("wdwjs"))({
+        WDWRequests: true
+    });

     // Get an API page using an ID and type DisneyAPI.GetPage(80010208, "Attraction", function(error, data) {
         console.log(JSON.stringify(data, null, 2));